-The fiscal 2012 annual incentive plan was structured to provide potential bonus payments to the participants based upon an economic value added (EVA) performance measurement.
+The fiscal 2014 annual incentive plan was structured to provide potential bonus payments to the participants based upon an economic value added (EVA) performance measurement.
 The plan provides for bonuses based upon the EVA of the entire Company in the case of all of the named executives except Mr. Culp, IV, and upon the EVA of the Culp Home Fashions (CHF) division for Mr. Culp, IV.

 EVA is calculated under the incentive plan by determining the capital employed in the portion of the Company that employs the award recipient (the entire Company or the CHF division, in the case of the named executives), referred to herein as a "reporting unit", and then multiplying the capital employed by a cost of capital (stated as a percentage) to determine the "capital charge" for each reporting unit.
-The sum of operating income (prior to bonus payments) earned by a reporting unit for each month during the fiscal year in excess of the capital charge for the reporting unit for that month is deemed to be the economic value added, or EVA, produced by the reporting unit for the year.
+The sum of operating income (prior to bonus payments and excluding certain non-recurring items) earned by a reporting unit for each month during the fiscal year in excess of the capital charge for the reporting unit for that month is deemed to be the economic value added, or EVA, produced by the reporting unit for the year.
 To the extent that EVA is produced by a reporting unit in a fiscal year, a sharing percentage is used to determine the bonus pool for the award recipients from that reporting unit.
 The bonus pool is divided among the recipients from the reporting unit in accordance with proportions established by the Compensation Committee, stated as a target bonus opportunity for each participant.
 The committee also establishes a target amount of EVA for each reporting unit.
 The sharing percentage for award recipients increases if the reporting unit achieves EVA above the target level.
-The target bonus (known as Level 1) is paid to each participant if the relevant reporting unit reaches its target EVA, and additional EVA levels are established that would result in two times the target bonus (known as Level 2).
+The target bonus (known as Level 1) is paid to each participant if the relevant reporting unit reaches its target EVA, and additional EVA levels were established for fiscal 2014 that could result in two times the target bonus (known as Level 2) and 2.5 times the target bonus (known as Level 3).

-The bonus amounts paid under the fiscal 2012 annual incentive plan are reflected in the Summary Compensation Table in the "Non-Equity Incentive Compensation" column.
-For our named executive officers who participated in the plan, the potential Level 1 and Level 2 bonus payments based on EVA levels are described in the "Grants of Plan-Based Awards" table above.
+The bonus amounts paid under the fiscal 2014 annual incentive plan are reflected in the Summary Compensation Table in the "Non-Equity Incentive Compensation" column.
+For our named executive officers who participated in the plan, the potential Level 1, Level 2, and Level 3 bonus payments based on EVA levels are described in the "Grants of Plan-Based Awards" table above.

-For the Corporate plan, based on average capital employed of \$65,562,000 and a capital charge of 18.0%, the EVA target for the Company was \$4,013,000, which would have required operating income (before bonus payments) of \$15,104,000 for the Level 1 bonus.
-The operating income level that would have been required for Level 2 bonuses was \$16,591,000, with a Level 2 EVA target of \$6,032,000.
-The actual pre-bonus operating income achieved by the Company was \$14,706,000, which resulted in an EVA calculation of \$3,704,000 and bonuses for the named executives other than Mr. Culp, IV of 93% of their Level 1 bonus opportunities set forth in the "Grants of Plan-Based Awards" table.
+For the Corporate plan, based on average capital employed of \$70,000,000 and a capital charge of 18.0%, the EVA target for the Company was \$6,600,000, which would have required operating income (before bonus payments and non-recurring items) of \$19,200,000 for the Level 1 bonus.
+The operating income level that would have been required for Level 2 bonuses was \$24,400,000, with a Level 2 EVA target of \$10,576,000, and Level 3 operating income at \$26,604,000 with corresponding Level 3 EVA at \$12,510,000.
+The actual pre-bonus operating income achieved by the Company was \$21,497,000 and actual capital employed at year-end was \$77,392,000, which resulted in an EVA calculation of \$7,566,000 and bonuses for the named executives other than Mr. Culp, IV of 125% of their Level 1 bonus opportunities set forth in the "Grants of Plan-Based Awards" table.